whardier/Kubo/README.md

 Star based block distribution system with a single point of failure (soon no point of failure).
 Fun for some, not for all.

-KuboFS is an emulated NBD that maps blocks to a bunch of smaller files.
+Kubo is an emulated NBD that maps blocks to a bunch of smaller files.
 It can be run standalone or as a client where it attempts to distribute the current block state to a central repository atomically, slowly, but atomically.

 Standalone Mode